The 10 Most Valuable Lessons I Learned As A Developer - 23 Years Of Programming Experience Distilled

 The more boring a technology is, the better it helps to solve certain problems.

-Software is made to solve all problems.
+Software is made to solve problems.
 Some of those are more boring than others.
 Not every developer can constantly work on software that is going to change the world.
 Often, that small frontend that makes someone’s life a little easier or the API that moves files from A to B is what makes your employer money.

 The important thing to realize is that not all companies can work at a scale that FAANG companies do.
 And even there, problems are tackled that sometimes seem boring.